sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 The Sensu agent is a lightweight client that runs on the infrastructure components you want to monitor.
 Agents register with the Sensu backend as [monitoring entities][3] with `type: "agent"`.
 Agent entities are responsible for creating [check and metrics events][7] to send to the [backend event pipeline][2].
+The Sensu agent is available for Linux, macOS, and Windows.
+See the [installation guide][1] to install the agent.

 ## Creating monitoring events using service checks